Marie Antoinette: Declining popularity (1782–1785)

 Around this time, pamphlets describing farcical sexual deviance including the queen and her friends in the court were growing in popularity around the country.
 The Portefeuille d'un talon rouge was one of the earliest, including the queen and a variety of other nobles in a political statement decrying the immoral practices of the court.
 As time went on, these came to focus more on the queen.
 They described amorous encounters with a wide range of figures, from the Duchess of Polignac to Louis XV.
 As these attacks increased, they were connected with the public's dislike of her association with the rival nation of Austria.
-It was publicly suggested that her supposed behaviour was learned at the Austrian court, particularly lesbianism, which was known as the "German vice".
+It was publicly suggested that her supposed behaviour was learned at the Austrian court, particularly lesbianism.

 In 1783, the queen was busy with the creation of her "hamlet", a rustic retreat built by her favoured architect Richard Mique, according to the designs of the painter Hubert Robert.
 Its creation caused another uproar when its cost became widely known.
 However, the hamlet was not an eccentricity of Marie Antoinette's.
 It was en vogue at the time for nobles to have recreations of small villages on their properties.
 In fact, the design was copied from that of Louis Joseph, Prince of Condé.
 It was also significantly smaller and less intricate than many other nobles'.
 Around this time she accumulated a library of 5,000 books.
 Those on music, often dedicated to her, were the most read, though she also liked to read history.
 She sponsored the arts, in particular music.
 Marie Antoinette preferred to hold her musicales in the salon of her Petit appartement de la reine in the Palace of Versailles or in the Théâtre de la Reine.
 She limited the audience to her intimate circle and a few musicians, among them the Chevalier de Saint-Georges.
 "Admitted to perform music with the Queen," Saint-Georges probably played his violin sonatas for two instruments, with Her Majesty playing the fortepiano.
 She also supported some scientific endeavours, encouraging and witnessing the first launch of a Montgolfière hot air balloon; this extraordinary feat which represented a turning point in human civilization was done by Jean-François Pilâtre de Rozier.

 On 27 April 1784, Pierre Beaumarchais's play The Marriage of Figaro premiered in Paris.
 Initially banned by the king because of its negative portrayal of the nobility, the play was finally allowed to be publicly performed because of the queen's support and its overwhelming popularity at court, where secret readings of it had been given by Marie Antoinette.
 The play was a disaster for the image of the monarchy and aristocracy.
 It inspired Mozart's The Marriage of Figaro, which premiered in Vienna on 1 May 1786.